Posts you can share as images

 Toggles you can use without thinking

 Above the preview, a quiet bar of options lets you turn the post’s images on or off, show or hide the date, include the link preview, include a quoted post, and toggle the watermark.
-Each toggle is context-aware — the link preview only shows when there is a link to preview; the quote toggle only appears when there is a quoted post.
+Each toggle is context-aware — the link preview only shows when there’s a link to preview; the quote toggle only appears when there’s a quoted post.
+The bar is restrained on purpose.
+Most users will tap nothing and still get a good result.

 The watermark

 This is the part of the app most likely to surprise you.
-People who don’t think of themselves as designers find that something they wrote on a Tuesday morning looks like an editorial pull-quote when it lands in their camera roll.
-That is the design intent.
+People who don’t think of themselves as designers find that something they wrote on a Tuesday morning lands in their camera roll looking like an editorial pull-quote.
+That’s the design intent.
 The typography knew how to do that.
 Lanai just gave it a frame.